Skip to content

 After setting up your node project we need to install the required dependencies.

-• sqlite3: A sqlite driver / client for node
+• better-sqlite3: A SQLite driver / client for Node

 • ws & @types/ws: A websocket implementation for node